Introducing another way to enhance your play-going enjoyment.

 Will Open Captioning be available for every PlayMakers show?

-Open Captioning will be available on Saturday Matinee performances of all Mainstage shows.
+Open Captioning will be available for one performance of all Mainstage shows.
 See above for specific dates.

 Why is PlayMakers using Open Captioning?